UMassCDS/BuzzardsBay/README.md

     3. The **core** file, e.g., `core_AB2_2024.csv`, with selected
         columns.
 Rejected values and missing values are represented by blanks.
-This is the file used for statistics and graphs in the report, and is also intended for sharing with collaboraters.
+This is the file used for statistics and graphs in the report, and is also intended for sharing with collaborators.

     `stitch_site()` can optionally run `report_site()` (use
     `report = TRUE`) to stitch and produce a report for the site in one